denisebitca/pml_reborn_wss/README.md

 Post to DOMAIN/PASSWORD a plain text URL.

 i.e if ``process.env.PASSWORD === password`` and ``domain === 42-lockscreen-websocket.glitch.me`` then POST a URL to ``42-lockscreen-websocket.glitch.me/password``

+I recommend [Glitch.com](https://glitch.com) to host this.
+The repo is ready for Glitch.com deployment.